PROMOTING HISPANIC EDUCATION SINCE 1983

 Pictured at right is Ryo Takahashi Rivera, the first Esperanza Alumni Association-funded scholarship recipient.

-As a member, you will have access to professional development opportunities and resources like our LinkedIn group, exclusive job/internship/scholarship postings, discounts to YLN & NSHMBA, and amazing volunteer opportunities!
+As a member, you will have access to professional development opportunities and resources like our LinkedIn group, exclusive job/internship/scholarship postings, discounts to Hispanic companies/organizations, and amazing volunteer opportunities!
 Your commitment and participation will help our current students and families achieve their personal and educational aspirations.

 Council: The Esperanza Alumni Association Council purpose is to drive the efforts of the Alumni Association.
-Meetings are held month and we work on developing the EAA’s goals.
+Meetings are held monthly and we work on developing and implementing the EAA’s goals.
 The members are:

 - Felicia Soto – President